swirling-wind/swirling-wind.github.io/_posts/2023-07-16-course-module-note.md

 * 2 courseworks (50% each)

 ### Previous Task Samples
-> Utilize Python to implement Linear Fitting, Free form optimization, Clustering, Linear Classification, Non-linear Classification, Neural Networks
+> (a) Utilize Python to implement Linear Fitting, Free form optimization, Clustering, Linear Classification, Non-linear Classification, Neural Networks

->  Implement image and audio visualization, image denoiosing
+> (b) Implement image and audio visualization, image denoiosing

->  Train auto-encoder and models zip for marking
+> (c) Train auto-encoder and models zip for marking

 ### Preparations

-* > It seems that the above preparations of _Machine Vision_ and _Image Processing_ is also applicable to this _Machine Learning for Visual Computing (COMP0169).
+* > It seems that the above preparations of _Machine Vision_ and _Image Processing_ is also applicable to this _Machine Learning for Visual Computing_.

 <br>